galaxyproject/training-material/topics/assembly/tutorials/flye-assembly/tutorial.md

 > ### {% icon question %} Question
 >
-> 1. What the different datasets obtained correspond to ?
+> 1. What do the different output datasets correspond to?
 >
 > > ### {% icon solution %} Solution
 > >
-> > 1.
-The first dataset (consensus) is a fasta file containing the final assembly (1461 contigs).
+> > - The first dataset (consensus) is a fasta file containing the final assembly (1461 contigs).
-> > The second and third dataset are assembly graph files
+> > - The second and third dataset are assembly graph files.
-> > The fourth dataset is a tabular file (assembly_info) containing extra information about contigs/scaffolds.
+> > - The fourth dataset is a tabular file (assembly_info) containing extra information about contigs/scaffolds.
 > >
 > {: .solution}
 >